juju/docs/src/en/actions.md

 Title: Juju actions
+TODO: Review "actions are sub-commands" bit

 # Juju Actions

-Juju Charms can describe Actions that users can take on deployed services.
+Juju charms can describe *actions* that users can take on deployed services.

 Actions are scripts that can be triggered on a unit via the CLI or the [Juju GUI](controllers-gui.html).
 Parameters for an action are passed as a map,